launchdarkly/sdk-test-harness/docs/service_spec.md

 If `command` is `"contextBuild"`, the test service should use the SDK's context builder to construct a context and then return a JSON representation of it.

-The test harness will only send this command if the test service has the `"strongly-typed"` capability.
+The test harness will only send this command if the test service has the `"context-type"` capability.

 The `contextBuild` property in the request body will be a JSON object with these properties: